prendradjaja/ferz/README.md

 All of these are todos unless crossed out.

-- filter by:
+- ~~Interactively explore a game database by walking up and down the "game tree."~~
-  - recency
+  - At any node, show:
-  - whether or not the game was rated
+    - ~~Responses (with percentages and counts)~~
-  - whether or not the opponent was human
+    - Links to games
-- given a game-prefix, show:
+- Filter by:
-  - ~~number of games~~
+  - Recency
-  - ~~responses (with percentages and counts)~~
+  - Whether or not the game was rated
-  - link to games
+  - Whether or not the opponent was human
-- ~~walk up and down a game tree~~
+  - Time control

 ## Input language